 What that commission typically includes:

-• Inventory sorting and pricing — researching market value, pricing each item, identifying high-value pieces that may need a specialty appraisal
+- Inventory sorting and pricing, researching market value, pricing each item, and identifying high-value pieces that may need a specialty appraisal

-• Staging the home for sale — grouping items by room and category, setting up tables and display, preparing the space for shopper flow
+- Staging the home for sale, grouping items by room and category, setting up tables and displays, and preparing the space for shopper flow

-• Marketing the sale — listings on EstateSales.net, EstateSales.org, social media announcements, neighborhood signage
+- Marketing the sale, listings on EstateSales.net, EstateSales.org, social media announcements, and neighborhood signage

-• Sale-day staff — usually 3 to 6 team members depending on home size, handling shoppers, transactions, and home security
+- Sales-day staff, usually 3 to 6 team members, depending on home size, handling shoppers, transactions, and home security

 What’s not typically included:

-• Hazardous-waste disposal (chemicals, paint, expired medications — these go through specialty channels)
+- Hazardous-waste disposal (chemicals, paint, expired medications, etc.) goes through specialty channels)

-The minimum-gross threshold varies.
-Per industry surveys, most companies require an estimated minimum gross of $5,000 to $7,500 to take on a sale, because below that level the commission doesn’t cover the team’s time.
+The minimum gross threshold varies.
+According to industry surveys, most companies require a minimum gross of $5,000 to $7,500 to take on a sale, because below that level, the commission doesn’t cover the team’s time.
 Some companies charge a setup or planning fee instead of (or in addition to) a minimum gross.

 A practical first question for a family interviewing companies: “What’s your commission, what’s your minimum gross, and what’s included vs. billed separately?”
 A reputable company will answer all three in writing during the consultation.